OwlTheBird/Multilayer-Perceptron-Clinical-Prediction-Model/README.md

 # Multi-Task Clinical Prediction Model

-[cite_start]This project implements a multi-task deep learning model to simultaneously predict clinical outcomes across four distinct health domains: cardiovascular, metabolic, kidney, and liver health[cite: 3]. [cite_start]It uses a unified Multilayer Perceptron (MLP) architecture trained on the National Health and Nutrition Examination Survey (NHANES) dataset[cite: 6, 11]. [cite_start]The goal is to create a single, efficient model that learns a holistic representation of a patient's health to predict multiple outcomes at once[cite: 3, 4].
+This project implements a multi-task deep learning model to simultaneously predict clinical outcomes across four distinct health domains: cardiovascular, metabolic, kidney, and liver health.
+It uses a unified Multilayer Perceptron (MLP) architecture trained on the National Health and Nutrition Examination Survey (NHANES) dataset.
+The goal is to create a single, efficient model that learns a holistic representation of a patient's health to predict multiple outcomes at once.

 ---

 ## 🏗️ Model Architecture

-[cite_start]The model uses a multi-task, multi-output MLP architecture designed to learn generalized health patterns from a complete patient feature vector[cite: 6].
+The model uses a multi-task, multi-output MLP architecture designed to learn generalized health patterns from a complete patient feature vector.

 * **Shared Body**: A series of dense layers that processes the input features to learn a compressed, holistic representation of a patient's overall health status.
 * **Task-Specific Heads**: Four independent sets of dense layers that branch off from the shared body.
 Each head is a specialist, mapping the shared health representation to a specific clinical target.